elz-harri/02-VBA-Challenge/README.md

 ## Background

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.
+In this homework assignment I used VBA scripting to analyze real stock market data.

 I created a script that looped through all the stocks for one year and output the following information: